Monday, September 18, 2023

 PREPARATION:

-1. Cream butter and sugar together.
-Mix in eggs, oil and water.
-Add powdered sugar and mix until smooth.
+1. Cream butter and sugars together.
+Mix in eggs, oil and water and mix until smooth.

 2. Mix all dry ingredients in another bowl and add a cup or so of dry ingredients at a time into the wet ingredients.